mano-at-sdsc/published-documentation/TableInfo:-file_describes_collection.tsv.md

-Association between a file and a collection it describes
+Association between a file and a collection that it describes

 If populated, `file_describes_collection.tsv` will contain one row for every file that describes an entire collection defined by your program.